Magic Contract Romance: Negi notes that there is a trend where Mages are known to marry their Minister/Ministra Magi.

+Mutually Exclusive Magic: Ki and magic are incompatible for the vast majority of people.
 For those people that can use them together (only three so far have been shown), it becomes a Yin-Yang Bomb.

-My Kung-Fu Is Stronger Than Yours: Not only do the major characters spend almost all their time off-screen either training or sleeping (and have been doing so for years), the training itself is a frequent plot point on-screen — especially if it's Training from Hell.
+My Kung Fu Is Stronger Than Yours: Not only do the major characters spend almost all their time off-screen either training or sleeping (and have been doing so for years), the training itself is a frequent plot point on-screen — especially if it's Training from Hell.